Interstate Child Abduction

 In 1980, the US Congress passed the Parental Kidnapping Prevention Act (PKPA) in order to address these state-level shortcomings and disputes.
 The key reform was to establish the primacy of the “home state” standard in matters of conflicting jurisdiction thus identifying those criteria for parental abduction or parental kidnapping.

 Despite these reforms, various enforcement and interpretation issues still existed at the state level.
-Parental kidnapping New York was still difficult to prove and enforce.
+Parental kidnapping in the state was still difficult to prove and enforce.
 Again, a coalition of state activists and lawmakers adopted the Uniform Child-Custody Jurisdiction and Enforcement Act which, according to the Office of Juvenile Justice and Delinquency Prevention, was: “…intended as an improvement over the UCCJA.
 It clarifies UCCJA provisions that have received conflicting interpretations in courts across the country, codifies practices that have effectively reduced interstate conflict, conforms jurisdictional standards to those of the Federal Parental Kidnapping Prevention Act (the PKPA) to ensure interstate enforceability of orders, and adds protections for victims of domestic violence who move out of State for safe haven.”
-New York child abduction and parental kidnapping New York became more of an issue at the forefront of family law reforms.
+NY child abduction and parental kidnapping New York became more of an issue at the forefront of family law reforms.
 International child abduction lawyers lobbied to create more clear and cohesive direction at the state level for what constitutes parental abduction and what can be done to retrieve the child across state lines.
 The totality of these reforms has been to discourage parents from relocating children without the consent of the other parent.

 If you are a parent with an interest in interstate child custody issues, you should further familiarize yourself with these reforms and consult with a New York attorney who specializes in family law.